 In this article, you will learn about the types of dietary fiber, what is the daily recommended fiber intake, and what are the side effects of too much fiber.
-If you suspect that you have eaten a large amount of food containing a significant amount of fiber, keep reading to find out how to treat it.
+If you suspect that you have eaten a large amount of food containing a significant amount of fiber, keep reading to find out what to do.

 Types Of Dietary Fiber

 Dietary fibers can be classified as soluble or insoluble (18).

 Soluble fiber is dissolvable in water and often is partly fermented by bacteria in the digestive tract (13).

 Food with soluble fibers include:

 - Fruit pectins

 Soluble fiber takes a bit longer to digest, so it can have a more lasting effect on blood sugar levels compared to insoluble fibers.
 Foods high in soluble fiber are also very filling, so they tend to help with weight management.